GenericMappingTools/GMT.jl/docs/src/fonts.md

 Both *fontname* and *color* are optional.
 So a font=10 is a valid setting, meaning a default font of size 10 points.
 It's also valid to provide a all font parametrs in a string using the compact GMT syntax.
+The [GMT docs](https://gmt.soest.hawaii.edu/doc/latest/GMT_Docs.html#specifying-fonts) has further details on this option.

 Examples: